Welcome to the 2nd season of the Fringe Legal podcast. In the first episode, we speak with Maya Markovich, Head of Product at Dentons Nextlaw Labs.

 - The 3 different pillars of NextLaw labs, and how innovation can take the robot out of the lawyer

 - How do you catalyze innovation?
 What that means, and the importance of becoming the connective tissue across the firm/business

 - Impact of legal tech on access to justice

 Thanks to Maya for taking the time, and also to Isabella Galeno (who’s featured later in the season) for introducing me to Maya.

-Her background enables her to encourage, design and implement the future of the legal profession around the globe.
-Maya also serves on the boards of Legal Access Alameda, LexLab, OneJustice, and The Technolawgist, and as mentor for LegalGeek’s Women in LawTech and the University of Arizona TechLaw Fellows program, supporting legal tech initiatives to improve access to justice, gender equity and the future of legal education.
+Her background enables her to encourage, design, and implement the future of the legal profession around the globe.
+Maya also serves on the boards of Legal Access Alameda, LexLab, OneJustice, and The Technolawgist, and as a mentor for LegalGeek’s Women in LawTech and the University of Arizona TechLaw Fellows program, supporting legal tech initiatives to improve access to justice, gender equity, and the future of legal education.